Diwali celebrations have begun and you must be looking forward to happily munching away on festive sweets and savouries.

 4. Opt for nuts: Nuts such as cashews and almonds contain heart-healthy fats that are good for you.
 Again, keep the portion size small as they are high-calorie food items.

 Nuts promote satiety, which means that your chances of gorging on festive sweets and savouries reduce considerably.

 5. Do not skip exercise: If you did not pay much heed to what you ate, make sure you burn those extra calories off.

 You need not punish yourself for enjoying food.
 However, take out some time for daily physical activity for 20 to 30 minutes, be it a brisk walk, jog, or cardio exercises.

 6. Be aware of what you eat: Being aware of what you eat is the most important tip.
 Eat slowly and be completely present without any distractions.
-This will help you realise when you are full and prevent you from overeating.
+This will help you realize when you are full and prevent you from overeating.

 Wishing you a very happy, safe and prosperous Diwali!
-Enjoy the festivities but continue to maintain COVID-related precautions.

 Disclaimer: This article is written by the Practitioner for informational and educational purposes only.
 The content presented on this page should not be considered as a substitute for medical expertise.
 Please "DO NOT SELF-MEDICATE" and seek professional help regarding any health conditions or concerns.
 Practo will not be responsible for any act or omission arising from the interpretation of the content present on this page.